TasneemZh/Local-Serverless-with-DynamoDB/README.md

 For a clean start:

-1- Remove the .git by `rm .git -recurse -force`.
+1- Delete the .git folder, and initialize a new one by `git init`.

 2- Delete mochaFunctions and test folders.
 Use `sls create function -f [your_Function_Name] --handler src/.../[your_Function_Name].[your_Function_Name]  --path src/.../` to create your owns.

+3- Delete the dynamoDB `sls dynamodb remove`, and create a new one `sls dynamodb install`.

 3- Use VS Code with “Prettier” and “Eslint” extensions to open and edit the project. (_Recommended_)